spsaucier/parenting-biblically/content/lessons/2016-07-07-prerequisite-relationships.md

 4. It often comes perilously close to idolatry.
 Children begin to think that they are to be worshiped instead of God Himself.
 Parents also lose perspective and do not remain biblical in their approach.
 5. The self-centered attitude cultivated persists well into the adult years.

 Make conscious efforts to maintain the marriage relationship before, during, and after child-raising.
 We strongly suggest repeated, active investment into the marriage in order to remain happy, raise happy children, and please God.
+(Regular date nights, marriage retreats?, overnights away occasionally, communicate and relate to each other regularly during the week)

 <hr>